Documentary Chronicles

 Documentary Ecuador, Spain

 Asier and I follows Aitor as he ties to understand what could have led his childhood friend to join the terrorist group ETA.
-Armed with a camera, Aitor meets Asier upon his release from jain, ready to tell this story.
+Armed with a camera, Aitor meets Asier upon his release from jail, ready to tell this story.

 At the Gates Of Hell, Ep.
 05 - Threatened - Brazilian Amazon